 Game viewing is best in mid-season between June and October.
-Naturally, the river should be at its highest in June (when all the rainwater in the catchment area has reached downstream) - but the levels are heavily controlled by the hydro-electric scheme at the Kariba Dam wall - so it can rise overnight if more electricity output is needed.
+Naturally, the river should be at its highest in June – but the levels are heavily controlled by the hydro-electric scheme at the Kariba Dam wall – so it can rise overnight if more electricity output is needed.
 There are no operations inside the park during the rains, as roads become impassable and the wildlife moves to the security of the hills rather than the vulnerability of the river banks.

 Boating along the Zambezi River with magnificent views within close proximity to the hippos and crocodiles is an unforgettable experience.
 The area is teeming with life, in the water and on the banks – the riverine vegetation creating the perfect environment for smaller animals to find protection and shelter.
 There is never a dull moment.

 The Zambezi River is synonymous with the infamous tiger fish.
 If you are looking for a place where you can enjoy an African safari experience combined with an angler’s dream of catching one of these monsters, you've found it.
 Everything is arranged for you, which includes tackle and gear, so you can focus on bringing you A-game.

 Visiting the Lower Zambezi National Park offers guests the once in a lifetime opportunity to see the kings and queens of the wild swim.
 Although their noses are scrunched up just like that of a house cat in a bath, they swim with great determination and skill, and are known to be the only predators for which the crocodile is also prey.